March 24, 2017

 This project will repair damaged concrete, replace bridge railings and construct sidewalk features at the bridge ends.
 One major component of the project is to install cathodic protection that includes a zinc surface coating to protect the structure from corrosion.

 The harsh coastal climate presents a challenging environment for large reinforced-concrete structures.
 Engineers discovered that installing a zinc surface coating on coastal bridges forces that metal to corrode instead of the reinforcing steel within the concrete—thus extending the lives of these wonderful spans.

 To learn more about project details, click on the above image.

 The Siuslaw River Drawbridge was first opened to traffic in 1936, it is one of Oregon’s original historic coastal bridges designed in the Art Deco style by Oregon’s renowned state bridge engineer, Conde McCullough and is listed on the National Register of Historic Places.
 The bridge cost $527,000 to construct.
 The federal Public Works Administration provided funding.

 The Florence bridge was one of five major structures built as part of Oregon’s Coast Bridges Project.
 Like the other bridges completed on the Oregon Coast Highway in 1936, the Siuslaw River Bridge replaced ferry service across one of Oregon’s major rivers.
 The bridge was built by the Mercer-Fraser Company, Eureka, California.

-The project will be bid in 2015 and construction is expected to take three years.
-Temporary work bridges are needed for construction and will be erected alongside the structure except in the center navigable water channel which will be kept open to accommodate boat traffic.
-Impact to traffic on the bridge will be minor.
+Hamilton Construction Co. was awarded the low-bid contract of $14.2 million.
+Construction is expected to take three years.
+Most of the work will take place inside segmented, moveable containment structures which will be suspended from the bridge.
+The center navigable water channel will be kept open to accommodate boat traffic.
+Impact to traffic on the bridge will be periodic single lane restrictions.

 Project Information Paper